ethan-l-chen-24/ethan-l-chen-24/README.md

 - Hello, I’m @ethan-l-chen-24
 - I'm a student at Dartmouth College in the class of 2024
 - I’m studying Computer Science and Engineering
+- I am interested specifically in full-stack development as well as artificial intelligence algorithms!
 - Reach me at my email ethan.l.chen.24@dartmouth.edu

 <!---